genropy/genropy_saved/docs/genro/bag/bagTwo.rst

 	A hierarchical bag ("new_card") can be nested within a larger one ("address_book").
 In the following line we set the "new_card" Bag into the  "friends" Bag that is included into the "address_book" Bag.

 	Now you might be thinking that the "friends" Bag was not instantiated and that it wasn't set into the "address_book".
-But, when :meth:`gnr.core.gnrbag.Bag.setItem` method receives a path, creates every Bag included in the path, even if you haven't create them:
+But, when :meth:`setItem` method receives a path, creates every Bag included in the path, even if you haven't create them:

 		>>> address_book=Bag()